psychoinformatics-de/ClusteredNetwork_pub/readme.md

 conda env create -f environment.yml conda activate ClusteredNetwork_pub
 ```

-Unfortunately, the conda environment does not contain all dependencies.
-You might need to install some libaries outside of the conda environment.
+Note: Some dependencies might need to be installed outside the conda environment.

-We recommend using our docker image to run the code.
-Please see the section below for more information.
+Alternatively, use the provided Docker image (recommended).
+See the "Docker Image for Code Execution" section below for details.

 ## Reproducing figures
 To recreate specific figures, execute the following command within the fig_codes directory: